-4. ~~4.~~ Development Projects within the GDP shall be subject to the payment of all applicable fees required by the Municipal Code, subject to any applicable reimbursement or offset.
-5. ~~5.
-Unless~~As specifically authorized pursuant to General Condition No. 9, ~~no~~ building permits shallwill be issued untilprior to all on-site and off-site public improvements otherwise required for the subject subdivision havehaving been completed by the Applicant or others and approved by the City, or a satisfactory guarantee has been made to the City for all such incomplete public improvements in accordance with the Municipal CodeGeneral Condition No. 9, except to the extent any of such requirements is inconsistent with provisions of the PVH Agreement or the MFA or Centerra South MFA, as applicable.
+3. Every Development Project within the GDP shall comply with all applicable provisions of the GDP and the conditions of the individual project's approval.
+4. Development Projects within the GDP shall be subject to the payment of all applicable fees required by the Municipal Code.
+5. Unless specifically authorized pursuant to General Condition No. 9, no building permits shall be issued until all on-site and off-site public improvements required for the subject subdivision have been completed by the Applicant or others and approved by the City, or a satisfactory guarantee has been made to the City for all such incomplete public improvements in accordance with the Municipal Code, except to the extent any of such requirements is inconsistent with provisions of the PVH Agreement or the MFA.

-6. ~~6.~~ All Buildings must be constructed in compliance with current Building Code requirements.
-7. ~~7.~~ If any individual Development Project within the GDP does not meet the contiguity requirements of the MasterComprehensive Plan, to the extent applicable, the Director shall, in his or her sole discretion, be authorized to administratively grant an exception to such contiguity requirements in accordance with the applicable provisions of the Regulatory Procedures.
+6. All Buildings must be constructed in compliance with current Building Code requirements.
+7. If any individual Development Project within the GDP does not meet the contiguity requirements of the Master Plan, to the extent applicable, the Director shall, in his or her sole discretion, be authorized to administratively grant an exception to such contiguity requirements in accordance with the applicable provisions of the Regulatory Procedures.
 8. At the Developer's option, it may design upgraded street furnishings (i.e., benches, trash receptacles, etc.), regulatory signs, bus stops, street lights or other similar visible public improvements for the GDP.
-The City agrees to cooperate with the Developer in establishing criteria to review and approve or deny such designs and to negotiate an equitable sharing of costs for, and maintenance of, the same, except as otherwise provided in the MFA or Centerra South MFA, as applicable, or the Service Plan for the Centerraapplicable Metropolitan Districts ~~Nos.
-1 through 4~~District(s).
-9. Early Building Permits for Commercial Development Projects. - ~~9.
-Provided that adequate water for fire protection and an acceptable all weather access road for emergency vehicles are available to the site, the Director shall have the discretion to permit the approval of a Final Plat and/or the issuance of building permits for Development Projects within the GDP prior to: The Developer or the Metropolitan Districts, may request a Commercial Early Building Permit~~ for commercial development, including multi-family dwellings, prior to (a) signing of ~~public improvement~~ ~~civil~~ construction drawings ~~plans~~ by the City, provided such ~~drawings~~ ~~plans~~ have been submitted in final form, after consultation with City and non-City review agencies, and are ready to be executed; (b) the dedication of easements and rights-of-way for public improvements; and (c) the construction of public improvements. ~~In exercising the discretion authorized, the Director shall consider the following factors:~~
+The City agrees to cooperate with the Developer in establishing criteria to review and approve or deny such designs and to negotiate an equitable sharing of costs for, and maintenance of, the same, except as otherwise provided in the MFA or the Service Plan for the Centerra Metropolitan Districts Nos.
+1 through 4.
+9. Provided that adequate water for fire protection and an acceptable all-weather access road for emergency vehicles are available to the site, the Director shall have the discretion to permit the approval of a Final Plat and/or the issuance of building permits for Development Projects within the GDP prior to: (a) signing of public improvement construction drawings by the City, provided such drawings have been submitted in final form, after consultation with City and non-City review agencies, and are ready to be executed; (b) the dedication of easements and rights-of-way for public improvements; and (c) the construction of public improvements.
+In exercising the discretion authorized, the Director shall consider the following factors: